Kyle Isbel Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Phillies have a 4.01 team ERA that ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (120 total, 1.1 per game).
+- Phillies pitchers combine to give up the ninth-fewest home runs in baseball (122 total, 1.1 per game).

-- The right-hander's last appearance was on Saturday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, surrendering five earned runs while allowing nine hits.
+- The lefty last pitched on Sunday against the Pittsburgh Pirates, when he threw five scoreless innings without surrendering a hit.

+- In nine games this season, the 26-year-old has an ERA of 2.66, with 7.8 strikeouts per nine innings.
+Opponents are batting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.